EvotecIT/PSEventViewer/README.md

 the definition fields—account, action, IP address, logon type, GPO name, and so on—not generic provider or event-ID columns.
 Excel keeps that technical context in a separate `Event Provenance` worksheet for audit and troubleshooting.

+Typed CSV follows the same homogeneous schema.
+A single leaf produces one domain-only `.csv`; a composite produces a `.zip` containing one CSV per populated leaf plus provenance, coverage, and a manifest.
+Values that could be interpreted as spreadsheet formulas are escaped.
+Generic event queries retain their technical event columns.

 `-LogName` and untyped pipeline input intentionally produce a generic event view with time, event ID, level, provider, source, message, and provider data.